 The syndicator is a specialist in real estate investing.

 By investing in a real estate syndicate, you take advantage of the experience of the syndicator.
 The syndicator is a specialist with experience investing in real estate for the benefits of the investors.
 His knowledge and skills of finding, acquiring, managing, adding value and selling real estate to produce a profit are made available to his investors.
 The syndicator brings experience and professional management to the investment.

 A syndicate pools resources and thus allows acquisition of larger properties.

 The syndicator by gathering several equity investors together makes it possible for the investors to buy a larger property than they could on their own.
-Larger multi-unit properties are less risky as the more tenants the property has, the less a single vacancy affects the income stream.
+Larger commercial and multi-unit properties are less risky as the more tenants the property has, the less a single vacancy affects the income stream.

 Larger properties allow for economies of scale, making professional management affordable that might not be available with smaller properties.
 The management fees are less as a percent of income with the larger properties.

 Some Disadvantages of Syndicated Property Investment: